 FAQs

-Are temp jobs a reliable way to land full-time work?
+Q. Are temp jobs a reliable path to full-time work?

 That’s completely valid.
 If the role doesn’t align with your goals or compensation needs, it’s okay to decline respectfully.
 Be clear about your reasons and thank the employer for the opportunity.
 When using an agency, communicate your reasons clearly and directly to them.
 This enables the agency to be transparent with the employer and foster a positive relationship between all parties.